ksmetzger/orca-with-delphes/README.md

 		LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##Run orca with delphes
+## Run ORCA with DELPHES
-Use weights (model_manual.pth) from https://github.com/katyagovorkova/cl4ad/blob/main/src/cl/models.py as pretraining by freezing the first two layers of the model (autoencoder.py).
+Use weights `model_manual.pth` from https://github.com/katyagovorkova/cl4ad/blob/main/src/cl/models.py as pretraining by freezing the first two layers of the model `autoencoder.py`.
-The delphes dataset is normalized by pT scaling https://github.com/katyagovorkova/cl4ad/blob/d0a9095a8c4f86a8b55fa66638d11de153ee489d/src/data_preprocessing.py#L46.
+The delphes dataset is normalized by pT scaling [normalization](https://github.com/katyagovorkova/cl4ad/blob/d0a9095a8c4f86a8b55fa66638d11de153ee489d/src/data_preprocessing.py#L46).
-In order to run
+### In order to run
--`python orca_delphes.py --dataset background_with_signal_cvae --labeled-num 4`
++ `python orca_delphes.py --dataset background_with_signal_cvae --labeled-num 4`